jantimon/react-swc-suspense-tracker/README.md

 This package provides:
 - **SWC Plugin**: Automatically replaces `Suspense` imports to use a trackable version
-- **Enhanced Suspense Component**: Drop-in replacement that creates context for tracking
 - **Development Hooks**: Utilities to detect missing boundaries and debug suspension flow

 ## Installation